cauta/exchange/README.md

 - setting up databases. using sqlx.
 - designing domain/api/db models.
 - using channels for engine input and websocket broadcast.
+- after general structure, most anoying is types. finagiling different systems to work together. refactoring types , ensuring things lined up correctly when testing, etc. claude is great helping with this.

 ### log